 Hardship applicants should come with a letter from their family, signed by themselves and their guardians, stating their hardship.
-Acceptance of Hardship situations is at the discretion of the Dean of Students.
+Acceptance of Hardship situations is at the discretion of the Associate Principal.

 Should there be additional spaces, all remaining spaces will be available to seniors.
 All senior spaces will be chosen in a lottery.

 Student Parking Areas